crjeder/hx711_spi/README.md

 ![Crates.io](https://img.shields.io/crates/d/hx711_spi?style=plastic)
 <!-- [![crev reviews](https://web.crev.dev/rust-reviews/badge/crev_count/hx711_spi_bb.png)](https://web.crev.dev/rust-reviews/crate/hx711_spi/)-->

-This is a platform agnostic driver to interface with the HX711 load cell IC ([break out board by Sparkfun](https://github.com/sparkfun/HX711-Load-Cell-Amplifier)) It uses SPI instead of bit banging.
+This is a platform agnostic driver to interface with the HX711 load cell IC ([break-out board by Sparkfun](https://github.com/sparkfun/HX711-Load-Cell-Amplifier)) It uses SPI instead of bit banging.
 This `[no_std]` driver is built using [`embedded-hal`][2] traits.
 It is developed on Raspberry PI and reported to work on STM32 and ESP32.
 It is recommended to always use [cargo-crev](https://github.com/crev-dev/cargo-crev)